Le1s/rom_manifests/README.md

 # LeEco Le 1s (x3) Device trees

-Hello everyone, this repo contains a few variations of device tree to build different custom ROMs.
+Hello everyone, this repo contains manifest files that you can use to build a few different custom ROMs for LeEco Le 1s.

+# Device Tree

+The device trees are located in a separate repo at [ Le1s/android_device_leeco_x3 ](https://www.github.com/le1s/android_device_leeco_x3)

 # About Device